Approval and Registration to use this Site and POLAR Online

 - ceases trading or becomes insolvent (as defined in the Corporations Act 2001 (Cth));

-- the other party materially breaches these Terms and the breach is not capable of remedy;
+- materially breaches these Terms and the breach is not capable of remedy;

-- the other party materially breaches these Terms and the breach, being capable of remedy, is not remedied within 14 days of a written notice by the non-defaulting party requiring the party in breach to remedy the breach within that period.
+- materially breaches these Terms and the breach, being capable of remedy, is not remedied within 14 days of a written notice by the non-defaulting party requiring the party in breach to remedy the breach within that period.

 - Either party may terminate these Terms for convenience by giving at least 7 days’ notice to the other party.